 Since 2005, she carries on a research in movement, composition and choreography, merging the impact of a strong physicality with theoretical references from visual arts, anthropology and philosophy.

-In her works, choreography appears as a landscape of events, an architectural system where each movement cannot exist without the clear perception of the ambient where it takes place.
-Anatomy and presence become part of a bigger image, a microcosm in which nothing seems to start nor end.
-This is particularly evident in Homo Ludens (2009-2012), a four episodes project based on the ontology of game and in the latest Prometheus (2015-2016) and Anatomy (2016), both pushing forward the idea of choreography as a an ecology-epidemic system.
+In her research, choreography appears as a landscape of events, an architectural system where each movement cannot exist without the clear perception of the ambient in which it takes place.
+Anatomy and presence become part of a wider image, a microcosm in which nothing seems to start nor end.
+This topic is particularly evident in Homo Ludens (2009-2012), a four episodes project based on the ontology of game and in the latest Prometheus (2015-2016) and Anatomy (2016), both pushing forward the idea of choreography as a an ecology-epidemic system.

 Since 2015, the company is supported by Regione Emilia Romagna and by the Italian Ministry of Culture.